M-Files/Developer-Portal/Intelligent-Metadata-Layer/External-Repository-Connectors/Visual-Studio/index.md

 If the connection is not shown then check for any build/deployment errors, or for exceptions in the Windows Event Log.
 {:.note}

-Navigating into the view structure should show objects and subobjects:
+Navigating into the folder structure should show sub-folders and objects:

 ![The connection](client-connection-2.png)